IncredibleLego/GoPong/README.md

 - 2 menus on top: one to choose gamemode (solo, multi, ai) and one to change the difficulty: so I have 1 page for all leaderboards
 - Hilights show date/time, name and points.
 For mode against AI is also shown difficulty
 - Different leaderboards for different difficulties?
 Maybe to choose between an option above like

+### POPUPS:
+- Add mouse managment in popup
+- Remove all magic numbers from popup, make it adapt to all options inserted

 ## PERFORMANCE:
 - Create a static image for background (ex the net or the title) to avoid drawing it in every frame